masterpointio/masterpoint.io/content/updates/terraform-controller-overview.md

 In Terraform Controller, the selection and management of Terraform versions are closely tied to the Runner images.
 Each Runner image contains a specific version of Terraform, which can be set via the chart values only, limiting the flexibility of using multiple Terraform versions simultaneously.

 It's important to note that, as of now, multiple runners are not automatically released in tandem with each new version of the Terraform Controller.
-This issue was highlighted in a [GitHub discussion](https://github.com/weaveworks/tf-controller/issues/1023) and we're looking forward to fixing this.
+This issue was highlighted in a [GitHub discussion](https://github.com/weaveworks/tf-controller/issues/1023) and we're looking forward to seeing this get addressed.

-We'd also love to mention the potential support for [OpenTofu](https://opentofu.org/) in the Terraform Controller.
+We also love to see the upcoming potential support for [OpenTofu](https://opentofu.org/) in the Terraform Controller.
 The GitHub issue [#1132 on the Weaveworks Terraform Controller repository](https://github.com/weaveworks/tf-controller/issues/1132) responds to the growing interest in OpenTofu following HashiCorp's decision to change Terraform's licensing.
 OpenTofu, a fork of Terraform, remains open-source and is managed by the Linux Foundation, making it an appealing alternative for the community.
 This initiative is particularly significant given the broad appeal of OpenTofu and its alignment with open-source principles.

 As of January 2024, there is ongoing dialogue and interest in this feature, indicating that future versions of Terraform Controller might include support for OpenTofu.